hantsy/jakartaee10-sandbox/docs/rest.md

 </profile>
 ```

 There are [several Embedded containers](https://docs.jboss.org/resteasy/docs/6.2.1.Final/userguide/html_single/index.html#RESTEasy_Embedded_Container) existed in Resteasy to serve a Rest Application.
-Here we select the server based on Redhat Undertow with CDI support.
+Here we choose the one that based on Redhat Undertow with CDI support.

-Open a terminal, switch to the project root, and run the following command to start the application on the Resteasy embedded server.
+Open a terminal, switch to the project root, and run the following command to start the application in this Resteasy embedded server.

 ```bash
 >mvn clean package -Presteasy  -DskipTests -D"maven.test.skip=true"